digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 ## Make your data findable, useable and trustworthy

-Developer contributions include Section 106 planning obligations, CIL, Section 278 agreements and any agreements that either secure funding towards new development, or provide infrastructure as part of any new development.
+Developer contributions include section 106 planning obligations, CIL, section 278 agreements and any agreements that either secure funding towards new development, or provide infrastructure as part of any new development.
 The data on these has a wide range of current and potential uses, including:

 * planning land and housing development
 * creating new digital services